 If the bones are weak, the falls will come.
 And the bones become pretty weak in a lot of older adults.

-There are other ways to prevent falls in the elderly.
+There are other ways to implement a fall prevention program for seniors.
 Exercise and Vitamin D are a great way to start in any fall prevention program.